avanikawa/docs_haptik/docs/bot-builder/basic/business.md

 - **JS Configurations**: You can change the look and feel of your bot using these options the GDPR pop-up on your bot by enabling this toggle.

+    The let's chat button has 5 options -

+    * The _Let's Chat icon_ (default): Currently this is default chat button.
+    * The _smile icon_: This icon has a smile animation, it changes when you hover over it.
+    * The _help icon_: It is a simple icon to represent Help.
+    * The _custom text icon_: You can set any custom text here.
+    * The _image/GIF icon_: You can have custom image icons or GIF which will keep animating within the chat icon.

 ![JSConfig](assets/Business11.png)

 - **Langauge Specific SDK Configurations**: You can make your SDK basic configurations like Chat Icon, Typing Box Text, etc.